Being Cabin Crew | The Ugly Truth Part 4

 a young and elderly man standing together on the grass with other people behind them

-My entire life revolved around my dad.
-My only respite was going to work but being away for any longer than one night was difficult.
-I occasionally did a two night trip which was like a mini holiday.
-The last real holiday I had was 2006 and that was just a few days in Brighton.
-My last overseas holiday was 2004.
+Life revolved entirely around my dad.
+My only respite was going to work, but being away for any longer than one night was difficult.
+I could sometimes do a two-night trip, which was like a mini holiday.
+My last real holiday was in 2006, and that was just a few days in Brighton.
+My last overseas holiday was in 2004.

 About to leave Miami

-With me being part-time and my partner being full time we were constantly swapping trips around to ensure one of us was always at home.
-Since being hospitalised my dad didn’t like being left alone overnight.
+With me being part-time and Laurence being full-time, we were constantly swapping trips around to ensure one of us was always at home.
+Since being hospitalised, my dad could not be left alone in the house overnight.

-Part-time at the airline was like gold dust.
-Until about 2013 cabin crew returning from maternity were automatically allowed to return on a part-time contract but for everyone else it was incredibly difficult.
+Part-time in the company was like gold dust.
+Until about 2013, female crew returning from maternity were automatically offered part-time, but it was extremely difficult for anyone else to change over.

 ""